-(14) In order to improve compliance with the requirements of Directive 2004/109/EC and following the Communication from the Commission of 9 December 2010 entitled "Reinforcing sanctioning regimes in the financial sector", the sanctioning powers should be enhanced and should satisfy certain essential requirements in relation to addressees, criteria to be taken into account when applying an administrative sanction or measure, key sanctioning powers and levels of administrative pecuniary sanctions.
-Those sanctioning powers should be available at least in case of breach of key provisions of the Directive; Member States may also apply them in other circumstances.
-In particular, Member States should ensure that the administrative sanctions and measures that can be applied include the possibility to impose pecuniary sanctions which are sufficiently high to be dissuasive.
-In case of breaches by legal entities, Member States should provide for the application of sanctions to members of administrative, management or supervisory bodies of the legal entity or other individuals who can be held liable for those breaches under the conditions laid down in national law.
-Member States should also provide for the suspension or for the possibility to suspend the exercise of voting rights for holders of shares and financial instruments who do not comply with the notification requirements.
-Member States may opt to provide that the suspension of voting rights applies only to the most serious breaches.
-This Directive should refer to both administrative sanctions and measures in order to cover all cases of non-compliance, irrespective of their qualification as a sanction or a measure under national law and should be without prejudice to any provisions in the law of Member States relating to criminal sanctions.
-Member States may provide for additional sanctions or measures and for higher levels of administrative pecuniary sanctions than these provided for in this Directive, having regard to the need for sufficiently dissuasive sanctions in order to support clean and transparent markets.
-These and the provisions regarding the publication of administrative sanctions do not constitute a precedent for other EU legislation, in particular for more serious regulatory breaches.
+In order to improve compliance with the requirements of Directive 2004/109/EC and (16)following the communication from the Commission of 9 December 2010 entitled "Reinforcing sanctioning regimes in the financial sector-", the sanctioning powers-should be enhanced and should satisfy certain essential requirements in relation to addressees, criteria to be taken into account when applying an administrative sanction or measure, key sanctioning powers and levels of administrative pecuniary sanctions.
+Those sanctioning powers should be available at least in case of breach of key provisions of Directive 2004/109/EC.
+Member States should also be able to exercise them in other circumstances.
+In particular, Member States should ensure that the administrative sanctions and measures that can be applied include the possibility of imposing pecuniary sanctions which are sufficiently high to be dissuasive.
+In the case of breaches by legal entities, Member States should be able to provide for the application of sanctions to members of administrative, management or supervisory bodies of the legal entity concerned or other individuals who can be held liable for those breaches under the conditions laid down in national law.
+Member States should also be able to provide for the suspension of, or for the possibility of suspending, the exercise of voting rights for holders of shares and financial instruments who do not comply with the notification requirements.
+Member States should be able to provide that the suspension of voting rights is to apply only to the most serious breaches.
+Directive 2004/109/EC should refer to both administrative sanctions and measures in order to cover all cases of non-compliance, irrespective of their qualification as a sanction or a measure under national law, and should be without prejudice to any provisions in the law of Member States relating to criminal sanctions.

+Member States should be able to provide for additional sanctions or measures and for higher levels of administrative pecuniary sanctions than those provided for in Directive 2004/109/EC, having regard to the need for sufficiently dissuasive sanctions in order to support clean and transparent markets.
+The provisions regarding sanctions, and those regarding the publication of administrative sanctions, do not constitute a precedent for other Union legislation, in particular for more serious regulatory breaches.